 Other festivals in August:

-- 02/08/2017 and 26/08/2018 Raksha Bandhan.
-Sisters tie a rakhi (decorated wrist band) around their brothers wrists and receive gifts in return.
-Good time to stay at a homestay to observe the celebrations.
+- Raksha Bandhan.
+Sisters tie a rakhi (decorated wrist band) around their brother’s wrists and receive gifts in return.
+It’s a good time to stay at a homestay to observe the celebrations.

-- 15/08 Independence Day.
+- Independence Day always takes place on 15th August.
 It’s a national holiday so be prepared for banks, shops and some public buildings to be closed.
 Most events happen around the Red Fort in Delhi.

 MOUNTAINS IN THE NORTH

 August is a good month to visit Leh and Ladakh as the weather is clear with minimal or no rain.
-It can already get cold, especially in the second half of August so be sure to pack some woolen clothes.
+It can already get cold, especially in the second half of August, so be sure to pack some woollen clothes.

-The rest of Himalayas, i.e. Himachal Pradesh, Uttrakhand, Sikkim and Darjeeling get a lot of rain during the month of August and landslides are very common.
-Rishikesh, Dharamsala and Manali as the most popular cities in this region often face lots of rain in August so outdoor activities are mostly impossible.
+The rest of Himalayas, i.e. Himachal Pradesh, Uttrakhand, Sikkim and Darjeeling, get a lot of rain during the month of August and landslides are very common.
+Rishikesh, Dharamsala and Manali as the most popular cities in this region often face lots of rain so outdoor activities are almost impossible to come by.
 If you would like to go to Leh a flight might be a better idea than going by road.

 Check out some route options to travel in the north here.

-All in all, it is possible to travel in August to India.
-If you enjoy backpacking with small spending and more authenticity due to less tourists, then August is the time for your adventure.
+All in all, it is possible to travel to India in August.
+If you enjoy backpacking with cheaper costs and more authenticity due to fewer tourists, then August is the time for your adventure.
 Just pack a rain jacket and gum boots and be prepared to spend some time during heavy rains indoors with some ‘chai’ and a good book.